Print this page

 Cross connections are sometimes protected by a valve called a backflow preventer.
 Backflow preventers are the property of the water customer and the responsibility lies with the customer for required annual testing and maintenance.
 The water customer must contract with a licensed tester to perform the required annual tests and any necessary repairs.
 Most plumbing contractors are certified to test backflow preventers.
 Note there are costs associated with testing and maintaining backflow preventers.

 Backflow preventers may be found at any number of locations on your water systems.
 Typically, commercial & industrial customers will have backflow preventers just after the water meter and also on wet fire protection systems.
 Lawn irrigation systems or other water connections throughout their facilities may also have or require backflow protection.

-surveys).
-Aqua Backflow can be reached at 847-742-2296 with any questions.
-Aqua Backflow does not test, install, or repair backflow preventers.
+*Aqua Backflow does not test, install, or repair backflow preventers*

 Remember that Connection Control programs are designed to safeguard public health.
 We ask for your cooperation with our program, its enforcement, and any requests for information that come from Aqua Backflow or Utility staff.